 10 Reasons to Join Spirit of Monmouth Running Club

-Our coach for 2017 is Emma King, a qualified running coach and experienced runner who has completed several marathons.
+We have a team of qualified coaches and experienced runners who can and will help you to improve – whether you’re really new to running or perhaps been running for years.
 Coached sessions are held every two weeks on a Tuesday evening and cover a variety of training methods, such as intervals, VO2 max and hill work.
 If you want to become a faster, stronger runner, this training is really beneficial.

 Spirit of Monmouth members pay a discounted membership rate and this includes up to three members’ children under the age of 18.
 For details of what is included in the Sports Club membership, please take a look at this page.

 3) Running in a group has many benefits